 Firstly, to address the concern about wasps – i.e. are wasps attracted to bee nests and will they move into the nest?

-Social wasps are usually busy trying to establish their own colonies, which means worker wasps are busy finding nest material and food for the young (insects and invertebrates such as aphids).
-This means worker wasps do not take over the nests of bees.
+Therefore, worker wasps do not take over the nests of bees.
 However, they may try to raid a nest.
-This usually involves a wasp or wasps being attracted to the nectar pots, or possibly to kill bees to take back to the larvae to eat.
-Wasp larvae secrete a substance the forager wasps, will in turn, feed upon.
-(Wasps will also feed on nectar from flowers, and later on may be attracted to sugary fruits).
+This usually involves a wasp or wasps being attracted to the nectar pots, or possibly to kill bees to take back to their own larvae to eat.

-Given your bumblebee colony sounds well established, wasps are less likely to be successful in this case, because worker bumblebees would defend the nest and kill the attackers.
-However, in the worst case scenario, a lot of wasps would arrive.
+Given your bumble bee colony sounds well established, wasps are less likely to be successful in this case, because worker bumble bees would defend the nest and kill the attackers.
+However, in the worst case scenario, a lot of wasps could arrive.

-However, I actually think it’s a little early yet for a wasp colony to be established, but I can understand that lots of wasps would cause concern if that were to happen.
+However, I actually think it’s a little early yet for a wasp colony to be established to enable an attack of many wasps, but I can understand that lots of wasps would cause concern if that were to happen.

 But how can you deter wasps in the future?

-With regard to concern for the bumblebees themselves…. well, I’m afraid bumblebees have to cope with predators, and we have to hope they will thrive (it sounds like they are doing well).
+With regard to concern for the bumble bees themselves…. well, I’m afraid bumble bees have to cope with predators and natural enemies, and we have to hope they will thrive (it sounds like they are doing well).

 I hope this helps, and thanks so much for caring about the bees."